-1. Change the process in a way that cannot be reversed or is very hard – This is one of the most radical but yet effective ways to ensure improvements remain.
+1. Change the process in a way that cannot be reversed or is very difficult – This is one of the most radical, yet effective ways to ensure improvements remain.
 If people don’t have the option to just go back to the old way, they’ll have to learn to accept the changes.
-This is very applicable in the case of changes to layouts and identifying unused equipment.
+This is very applicable in the case of changes to layouts and identification of unused equipment.

-2. Make it visual – One of the opportunities I often notice is that when people make improvements they don’t always make visual when the new process is or isn’t being followed.
+2. Make it visual – One of the opportunities I often notice is that when people make improvements, they don’t always make visual when the new process is or isn’t being followed.
 You’ll be surprised how making abnormalities visible drives accountability and adherence.
 This certainly includes documenting standard work.

 3. Involve other peers – When an idea is freshly implemented, it’s a great time to use it as motivation for others.
 Be sure to involve other peers so they can benefit from your experience.
 One caveat here is that people may perceive this as boasting, to counter this, there must be collaboration between the team and a legitimate intention in helping others grow.

-4. Provide support – As I said earlier, after the initial implementation is when the work starts.
+4. Provide support – As I said earlier, after the initial implementation is when the work begins.
 All the things you didn’t account for start showing up.
 I recommend being very visible in the area for at least the first four weeks after implementation.
-Your role, as leader, is to provide encouragement and coaching.
-Avoid chastising and confronting people resisting.
-Listen to their concerns.
-Talk to everyone in the area.
+Your role, as a leader, is to provide encouragement and coaching.
+Avoid chastising and confronting those people resisting; listen to their concerns; talk to everyone in the area.
 Remove all barriers preventing success.

 Here is our recent blog on being a supportive leader.

 5. Provide feedback – One of the most mentioned concerns I hear from employees is the lack of communication from their managers.
-In this case, it can manifest itself by not providing feedback (positive or negative).
-Ensure that you are vocal and visible about sharing the results achieved (think safety, quality, service, cost, etc.) and always express your gratitude to the people that implemented the change and the ones accepting and working with the new process.
+In this case, it can manifest itself through lack of providing feedback (positive or negative).
+Ensure that you are vocal and visible about sharing the results achieved (think safety, quality, service, cost, etc.) and always express your gratitude to the people that implemented the change, and the ones accepting and working with the new process.

-6. Share with others – Regardless of the size of your organization, proudly share with others your teams’ accomplishments.
+6. Share with others – Regardless of the size of your organization, proudly share with everyone your teams’ accomplishments.
 Create a report that tells a compelling story, ignite friendly competition with other locations, departments, or team members.
 You can go as far as creating a best practice database for others to benefit.
 Bring other visitors, such as customers; create a sense of pride and make sure you share reactions and comments back to the team.

 7. Assign one owner – I am big on saying: “If everyone is responsible, then no one is responsible.”
 I highly recommend that early in the process one owner is identified (preferably an area manager or team member).
 This provides a development opportunity and a way to drive accountability.

 8. Celebrate – Make it a point to document improvements.
 One of the most motivating things to employees is peer recognition.
-The more visible you can make their accomplishments and rewards the more motivated they’ll be to ensure success, be spontaneous, and ensure sustainment.
+The more visible you can make their accomplishments and rewards, the more motivated they’ll be to ensure success, be spontaneous, and ensure sustainment.
 Be sure to post before and after pictures so they stand proud and never forget where they were before.

-9. Schedule periodic reviews after implementation – You should periodically have a discussion with the area owner, the team, and the employees working to discuss results, open items, team acceptance and even next steps.
+9. Schedule periodic reviews after implementation – You should periodically have a discussion with the area owner, the team, and the employees.
+Discuss results, open items, team acceptance, and even the next steps.
 This should happen where the improvement was implemented.